QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     @show norm(idrs(A, r) - v_direct)
     @btime idrs($A, $r);

-Here, we see that even if the :math:`A` matrix has been created, the direct sparse solvers (which uses a sparse LU or QR) is at least an order of magnitude slower and allocating over an order of magnitude more memory.
+Here, we see that even if the :math:`A` matrix has been created, the direct sparse solver (which uses a sparse LU or QR) is at least an order of magnitude slower and allocates over an order of magnitude more memory.
 This is in addition to the allocation for the ``A_sparse`` matrix itself, which is not needed for iterative methods.

-The different iterative methods have tradeoffs when it comes to speed of accuracy, convergence speed, memory requirements, and usefulness of preconditioning.
-Going much above this :math:`\mathbf{N} = 10^4`, the direct methods quickly become infeasible.
+The different iterative methods have tradeoffs when it comes to accuracy, speed, convergence rate, memory requirements, and usefulness of preconditioning.
+Going much above :math:`\mathbf{N} = 10^4`, the direct methods quickly become infeasible.

 Putting everything together to solving much larger systems with GMRES as our linear solvers